TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 ©2006-2016 Lexus, a Division of Toyota Motor Sales, U.S.A., Inc. All information contained herein applies to U.S. vehicles only.

-Notice for Internet Explorer Users
+Notice for Internet Explorer® Users

-To ensure your experience on lexus.com is as exceptional as our vehicles, we no longer support Internet Explorer Version 10 and older.
+To ensure your experience on lexus.com is as exceptional as our vehicles, we no longer support Internet Explorer® Version 10 and older.
 We do, however, support Version 11 and other browsers.
 Click here to upgrade your current browser or, to install a new one, select a link below.

+Firefox ® Google
+Chrome ™ Notice for Safari® Users

+To ensure your experience on lexus.com is as exceptional as our vehicles, we no longer support safari® 8 and older.
+We do, however, support version 9.0+ and other browsers. to upgrade your current browser, click here. or to install a new one, select a link below.

-Firefox Google Chrome
+Firefox ® Google
+Chrome ™